utdata/csvkit-nicar/README.md

 We passed the "-n 15" into "head" to change the number of lines to 15, so we could see the value for Bastrop, whose code is 11.
 This matches our "11.csv" filename, so we are in the right track.

 Now we know that "Location_County" in "stacked.csv" matches "code" in the "counties.csv".
-Now we can use "csvjoin":
+Now we can use [csvjoin](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvjoin-merging-related-data):

 `$ csvjoin -c "Location_County,code" stacked.csv counties.csv > joined.csv`